tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

   simply put, math.
 What **actually needs mixed paradigms** are human-centric issues, but FP doesn't.

-### Minor Issues

-Regarding minor issues that arise in this basic code snippet are the following:

 ### Maintainability

 Imperative is obviously quite prone to error and hard to read.